-RoboFont is built on top of several font-related Python libraries, which are embedded in RoboFont and can be used in your own scripts.
-Their APIs are available out-of-the-box – no additional installation required.
+RoboFont is built on top of several font-related Python libraries which are embedded in RoboFont and can be used in your own scripts.
+Their APIs are available out-of-the-box – no additional installation is required.

-vanilla is a toolkit for creating windows, dialogs and other native UI elements with Python.
+Vanilla is a toolkit for creating windows, dialogs and other native macOS UI elements with Python.

 Other embedded libraries